ArturPutyato/ArturPutyato/README.md

 # 💫 About Me:
-🔭 I’m currently working on SAT DPLL Algorithm, also I'm currently implementing some data structures in OCaml<br><br>🌱 I’m currently learning Computer Engineering in Portugal
+🔭 I’m currently working on a Math parser, also I'm currently implementing some data structures in OCaml<br><br>🌱 I’m currently learning Computer Engineering in Portugal

 ## 🌐 Socials: